A sustainable diet: for whom?

 At present, agricultural and livestock production to feed humans all around the world already takes up 43% of the available land, without including deserts or frozen territories.
 This land produces 3.7 million tons of food every day which, quantitatively, would be enough to guarantee food for the entire world population.
 This vital activity for mankind consumes 70% of all freshwater on the planet.

-But this land and this water are still not capable of feeding everyone: in its 2017 report, , FAO estimates that around 795 million people starve and over 2 billion people lack basic micronutrients in their diet, or suffer from disorders such as overfeeding; that is, they feed themselves in a way that is inadequate for their health, either by excess or by default.
+But this land and this water are still not capable of feeding everyone: in its 2017 report, The future of food and agriculture, FAO estimates that around 795 million people starve and over 2 billion people lack basic micronutrients in their diet, or suffer from disorders such as overfeeding; that is, they feed themselves in a way that is inadequate for their health, either by excess or by default.
 In that same report, it warns that global food security is threatened by pressure on natural resources such as water, a pressure that climate change will worsen in areas where water scarcity already exists.

 Water footprint and carbon footprint: vegetables versus meat